PrinceOfBorgo/travel-rs/README.md

 ### Logging Configuration

-Logs are written to files in a directory specified in the profile file under the `[logging]` section.
+Logs are written to files within a **profile-specific subfolder** located under the **path** specified in the `[logging]` section of your profile's `.toml` file.
+For instance, if the specified profile is `dev` and the `path` in `dev.toml` is set to `logs`, you'll find your logs in `./logs/dev/`.
 Each log file is timestamped for easy reference.
-Logging behavior, including the log directory and log level, can be customized in the profile-specific configuration.
+You can customize logging behavior, including the log directory and log level, directly within your profile-specific configuration.

 ## Localization